narrowin/ansible-mikrotik/README.md

 Path to store the backup files in the ansible control host is defined with var `local_backups_top_folder` in [inventory/group_vars/all](inventory/group_vars/all).
 The default path to save the configs is folder "backups" in the top folder of the repository.

-Every [behavioral inventory parameters](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters) are defined in [inventory/mikrotik](inventory/mikrotik).
+Every [behavioural inventory parameters](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters) are defined in [inventory/mikrotik](inventory/mikrotik).

 Check this file to identify the IPs for all switches and how to connect to them.